Key Takeaways

 When to Call a Pro for Mosquito Treatment

 DIY prevention handles the basics: dumping standing water, fixing drainage, adjusting irrigation.
-But if your property borders a canal, sits near a retention pond, or backs up to the Boise River corridor (Harris Ranch, Barber Valley, Eagle Island area), you're fighting mosquito pressure from beyond your property line.
+But if your property borders a canal, sits near a retention pond, or backs up to the Boise River corridor (Harris Ranch, Barber Valley, Eagle Island area), you're fighting mosquito pressure from well beyond your property line.

-Your April/May Mosquito Prevention Checklist
+Your June Mosquito Prevention Checklist

 - Walk the entire yard and dump or drain every container holding water

-- Switch irrigation timer to early morning (4 to 6 AM)
+- Switch irrigation timer to early morning (4 to 6 AM) instead of evening

 - Check sprinkler heads for overspray hitting foundations, walkways, or window wells